AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 - Certificate Name: a name that makes sense to you
 - Certificate File: click Browse to navigate to the location of the Aviatrix CA certificate
 - File Format: select Base64 Encoded Certificate (PEM).
-When you select PEM (the only certificate type supported in S2C cert-based authentication currently) you must import the key separately.

 4. Click OK.
 #.
-I think you now have to create the Certificate Profile.
-Have this as a subsection here?
 Navigate to Device > Certificate Management > Certificate Profile.
 In the Certificate Profile dialog enter the following:

 - Name: enter a name for the profile (such as AVX-CA)
-- CA Certificates: click Add and select AVX-CERT (or whatever name you gave to the imported Aviatrix CA certificate) from the CA Certificate list (may need a screenshot here).
+- CA Certificates: click Add and select AVX-CERT (or whatever name you gave to the imported Aviatrix CA certificate) from the CA Certificate list.

 6. Click OK.
 #.
 Click OK again on the main Certificate Profile dialog.

-Anything else?

 Adding a Tunnel Interface
 -------------------------